 This part will differentiate several basic features that both POS system provides to see the advantages and disadvantages of each one.

 Shopify will not let you manage all the stock in one interface.
 It will allow you to create inventory transfers and manage your stocks from different locations separately.
-You will also be able to track the history of your inventory adjustment and replacement.
+You will also track the history of your inventory adjustment and replacement.
 It would help if you upgraded to Shopify Pro to do simple exchanges, purchasing orders, inventory counts, and item transfers between locations.